tonymamo/getpackup/src/pages/blog/2020-09-11-meet-the-team-tony-mamo.md

 **What injustices in the world make you angry?**

-Climate change, unchecked capitalism, racial, gender, and social inequality... they are all linked together and it just baffles me that we haven't as a society figured out how to move past it and live our best lives together.
+Climate change, unchecked capitalism, racial, gender, economic, and social inequality... they are all linked together and it just baffles me that we haven't as a society figured out how to move past it and live our best lives together.

 **Is a hot dog a sandwich, and why?**